evadllewop/BootstrapPortfolio/README.md

 # BootstrapPortfolio

-CSS and Bootstrap homework assignment
+CSS and Bootstrap Portfolio Site

 This portfolio is responsive and includes sematic html for accessability.
 No extra media inquiries were implemented.